Michael Behforouz, MD

 Austin R. Lifferth, OD

 Dr. Lifferth is a fellow of the American Academy of Optometry and a member of the Optometric Glaucoma Society, and is currently serving in various leadership capacities within these organizations.
 He enjoys learning and teaching about glaucoma and has presented at the local, state, national, and international levels on this important topic.
-He is currently working on Diplomate status in the Glaucoma Section of the American Academy of Optometry.
+He is a Diplomate in the Glaucoma Section of the American Academy of Optometry and author of the monthly Glaucoma Column in Optometric Management.
+In addition, Dr. Lifferth is a key member of our dry eye team focusing on diagnosing and treating ocular surface disease.